My reading activity picked up again in April, and there were some winners in the mix!

 - Trigger warnings.
 Domestic violence, suicide, PTSD.

-Go As A River – Shelley Read (historical fiction) ★★★★★
+Go as a River – Shelley Read (historical fiction) ★★★★★

 What a gorgeously written book.
 I can’t believe this is Read’s first novel.
 It’s a stunning debut, and a bit of a mashup between The Grapes of Wrath and The Berry Pickers.
 A huge thank you to Ernie for so heartily recommending this book.
 I’m adding my voice to the chorus of fans!
 There are plenty of trigger warnings (see below) but it’s an unforgettable story written in beautiful detail.